lindanna/swedish-emotion-classification/README.md

 # Swedish BERT for multi-label emotion classification

-This project shows how to fine-tune and use a BERT-model for multi-label emotion classification of Swedish texts.
+This project shows how to fine-tune and use a BERT-model (KB-BERT) for multi-label emotion classification of Swedish texts.

 ## Fine-tuning